Cracks in Your Garage Floor? Here’s What to Do

 Concrete garage floors are different from the standard concrete you find in outdoor driveways, sidewalks, patios, etc. Because garage floors are not usually exposed to water, they have different repair needs than their exterior counterparts.

-Garage floors also have a smooth finish, and getting the crack repair to match is difficult for this reason.
-To repair your garage floor cracks, you will need to decide between using an epoxy material or polymer concrete caulk.
+Garage floors also have a smooth finish, and getting the crack or joint repair to match is difficult for this reason.
+To repair your garage floor cracks, you will need to decide between using:

-Consulting an expert is the best way to find out which repair method makes the most sense for your particular garage floor cracks.
+Pro Tip: Consulting an expert is the best way to find out which repair method makes the most sense for your particular garage floor cracks or joints.

 Epoxy